|

 even know I have gone."

-A strange silence had fallen over the house since Faramir and
+A strange silence fell over the house once Faramir and the others

 Hentmirë and Eowyn were sitting side-by-side on the day